Genez-io/genezio-landing-page/deployment-platform/content/posts/top-software-deployment-tools.md

 **Key features:** Integration with .NET technologies, including code coverage and testing frameworks.
 It has native support for tools like Jira, Visual Studio, and Maven.
 And it offers over {{< external-link link="https://plugins.jetbrains.com/teamcity">}}400 plugins{{< /external-link >}} available for extended functionality and integrations.

-## Deploy your full-stack web app quickly with Genezio
+## Deploy your full-stack web app quickly with DeployApps

 A productive software deployment tool should be easy to use, quick, affordable, and reliable.
 As your workflows become more complex, adding new tools will only get harder and pricier.
-That's why choosing a typesafe deployment tool like Genezio today can save you and your team valuable time and resources in the long run.
+That's why choosing a typesafe deployment tool like DeployApps today can save you and your team valuable time and resources in the long run.

-Genezio is a reliable deployment tool that simplifies and speeds up application launches.
+DeployApps is a reliable deployment tool that simplifies and speeds up application launches.
 It features automatic SDK generation and easy integrations, while also cutting down on cold start times.
-If you are ready to improve your software deployments today, visit our website, {{< external-link link="https://app.genez.io/auth/signup">}}sign up{{< /external-link >}} for a free account, and start using Genezio.
+If you are ready to improve your software deployments today, visit our website, {{< external-link link="https://app.genez.io/auth/signup">}}sign up{{< /external-link >}} for a free account, and start using DeployApps.